Ezequiel Tovar Player Props: Rockies vs. Diamondbacks

-After batting .212 with a double, a walk and three RBI in his past 10 games, Ezequiel Tovar and the Colorado Rockies face the Arizona Diamondbacks (who will start Tommy Henry) at 8:10 PM ET on Saturday.
+On Sunday, Ezequiel Tovar (coming off going 1-for-4 with a triple) and the Colorado Rockies face the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
+First pitch is at 3:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Diamondbacks.
+In his last game he had a one-hit performance (1-for-4) against the Diamondbacks.

 Ezequiel Tovar Game Info & Props vs. the Diamondbacks